railsonvps/ansible-rails/README.md

 * Set the system locale
 * Sets up a firewall
 * Creates a directory structure for deployments with Capistrano
+* Rotates your logs so you won't suddenly run out of disk space

 It installs the following components:
 * Nginx (webserver)